coreos/elb-presence/README.md

 * `AWS_REGION` ...
 The AWS region that your load balancer is located in
 * `ELB_NAME` ...
 The exact name of your load balancer

+You can omit the AWS_ACCESS_KEY and AWS_SECRET_KEY variables and fallback to an instance IAM role for authentication.

 ### Via Fleet

 Usually you'll want to manage the lifecycle of your presence service using